labex-labs/open-source-labs/django/lab-07-customizing-django-admin-site/step1.md

 Let's see how this works by reordering the fields on the edit form.
 Replace the `admin.site.register(Question)` line with:

+Edit the `~/project/mysite/polls/admin.py` file so it looks like this:

 ```python
 from django.contrib import admin